Axway/docker-cft/compose/README.md

 #### 1. Customization

 Before you start, customize the parameters in the docker-compose.yml.

+Set the image parameter to match the image you want to use.
+For example: "image: cft/cft:3.6-SP1".

 If you want your Transfer CFT to be fully functional, you should change the CFT_FQDN variable to reflect the actual host machine’s address.
 **ATTENTION:** You cannot connect to an interface if this parameter is not correct.